adboio/ce339/readme.md

 ### 🔥 Problem 4
 🚨 TODO 🚨
+- Set up model
+- Write LP file
+- Generate log & results w/ Gurboi

 ### 🔥 Problem 5
 #### 👉 Part A
 🚨 TODO 🚨
+- I can't even find this problem in the book

 #### 👉 Part B
 🚨 TODO 🚨
+- I also can't find this problem in the book